nlopez59/MortgageWorkspace/readme.md

-Looking at the DBB build process as shown in the dbb-zappbuild Cobol.groovy snippet below, we can better understand how files are passed to the compile and link steps (MVSExec) to produce a deployable load module
+Looking at the DBB build process as shown in the dbb-zappbuild Cobol.groovy snippet below, we can better understand how files are allocated and passed from the compile to the linkedit step when producing a deployable load module.

+Just like a JCL step, this groovy code uses DBB's [MVSExec](https://www.ibm.com/docs/en/dbb/2.0?topic=commands-mvsexec) API to execute the Cobol and Linkage Editory programs.
  <img src="images/zappbuild.png" width="800">

 **The compile step (method) allocates these DDs**

 | DD Name   | Purpose
 |-----------|---------
+| TASKLIB   | The load PDS where the Cobol Compiler resides - like the 'STEPLIB' in JCL
 | SYSIN     | Input source file member of a PDS
 | SYSLIB    | Input source copybooks
 | SYSLIN    | Output object deck member of an Object PDS
+| DBRMLIB   | Output DB2 DBRM for only for DB2-based programs
 | SYSPRINT  | Output compiler log

 **Linkedit step DDs**